EisKern/bitbank-api/README.md

 For details, please see [official documents](https://docs.bitbank.cc/).

-Data reception from pubnub channel is started when pubnub instance is created.
+Data reception from pubnub channel starts when pubnub instance is created.
 To Receive Data, use `queue.pop`.
 In default, data is popped into the queue once every three seconds.

 ## Future (if I have time)